Greido/Greido/README.md

 💻 I am a self taught  FrontEnd Web Developer & Ux/Ui designer 📚 I study in UnLaR La Rioja Argentina
-📝 I have a strong interest in web design, designs new and pretty layouts 🌱 Learning how to create dynmic
-🌟 Main languages: JavaScript
+📝 I have a strong interest in web design, designs new and pretty layouts 🌱 Learning how to create dynmic and beauty interfaces 🌟 Main language: JavaScript
 🐱‍👤 Frameworks: React, Bootstrap, material UI
 🚩 My objetive its be a Full Stack developer
 🎵 Love metal,Rap,lofi, blues and soft music